 - To be the authorised Officer in respect of the following legislation and to appoint Officers to undertake, where appropriate, the licensing duties vested in the authority by the legislation.
-To institute proceedings, keep public registers, issue notices, make orders, and determine applications for licences (subject to the paragraphs below), approvals, registrations and consents in respect of the legislation. - The Food Safety Act 1990 (and associated regulations) - in so far as Burnley BC is the enforcing authority as detailed at Sections 5 and 6 - The Local Government (Miscellaneous Provisions) Act 1982 Part VIII, Part XI, Schedule 3 and Schedule 4 - The Pet Animals Act 1951 The whole of the Act - The Breeding of Dogs Acts 1973 and 1991 - The whole of the Act - The Zoo Licensing Act 1991 The whole of the Act - The Dangerous Wild Animals Act - 1976 The whole of the Act - The Noise and Statutory Nuisance Act 1997 - The whole of the Act excluding those items specified as Local Choice functions under Schedule 2 of the Functions Regulations
+To institute proceedings, keep public registers, issue notices, make orders, and determine applications for licences (subject to the paragraphs below), approvals, registrations and consents in respect of the legislation. - The Food Safety Act 1990 (and associated regulations) - in so far as Burnley BC is the enforcing authority as detailed at Sections 5 and 6 - The Local Government (Miscellaneous Provisions) Act 1982 Part VIII, Part XI, Schedule 3 and Schedule 4 - Animal Welfare Act 2006- The Animal Welfare (Licensing of Activities Involving Animals) (England) Regs 2018

+The Noise and Statutory Nuisance Act 1997 - The whole of the Act excluding those items specified as Local Choice functions under Schedule 2 of the Functions Regulations